adorsys/secure-banking/client-side-encryption/README.md

 	  * We prefer the IdP keeping this out of the access_token or refresh_token
 	  * IdP can put this in the oAuthToken
 	  * an identity provider might decide to put it accessToken because there is nothing else send to the client.
-	  * So the public key extractor will be configured to work with the target idp
+	  * So the public key extractor will be configured to work with the target id

+##### Continue here: Encrypting secret infos.
 * Component to JWE encrypt a string given a public key
   * SecretCredentialEncryptor
     * encrypt(secret:String, serverPublicKey:JWK) : Base64EncodedJWT